Advisors as Your Resource

 Things to Consider

-You may experience anxiety regarding your acceptance, or ability to adapt socially and academically to your new host country.
-As a multicultural student, you may be concerned about facing potential racial bias and prejudice without the support system you have at home.
-On the other hand, you may be looking forward to being part of the majority population for the first time in your life.
-Or, you may be planning a self-discovery journey to the country or region of your family’s heritage.
-Whatever the impetus, studying abroad will present a unique learning opportunity that will serve you well in the future.
+You might feel anxious about fitting in socially and academically in your new host country, or worry about facing racial bias without your usual support network.
+On the flip side, you might look forward to being part of the majority population for the first time or exploring your family's heritage.
+No matter your reasons, studying abroad offers a unique learning opportunity that will benefit you in the future.

 Questions to ask

-• What is the current status of race/ethnic relations in your country of interest?
-Are there local stereotypes or discrimination regarding individuals of my background that might be similar or different from what I experience in the U.S.?
+- How are race and ethnic relations in your chosen country?
+Are there local stereotypes or discrimination against people of my background that differ from what I experience in the U.S.?

 Resources: